Matan Kleiner

 Publications

-We introduce FlowEdit, a text-based editing method for pre-trained T2I flow models, which is inversion-free, optimization-free and model agnostic.
-Our method constructs an ODE that directly maps between the source and target distributions (corresponding to the source and target text prompts) and achieves a lower transport cost than the inversion approach.
-This leads to state-of-the-art results, as we illustrate with Stable Diffusion 3 and FLUX.
+FlowEdit is a text-based editing method for pre-trained T2I flow models, which is inversion-free, optimization-free and model agnostic.
+FlowEdit constructs an ODE that directly maps between the source and target distributions, leading to SOTA results.